ye-hbone-myat/syncingphotos/README.md

 ```console
 docker ps
 ```
-( if they are running ,you will see the docker containers: seafile, seafile-mysql and seafile-memcached)
+( if they are running , you will see the docker containers: seafile, seafile-mysql and seafile-memcached)

 7. Type **127.0.0.1** or **localhost** in your browser.
 After seafile server is up and running, you will able to see the seafile login screen.
 Use **username** and **password** which are predefined in docker compose file to login seafile server.

-8. After login, First create a library for your photos in the seafile web ui.
+8. After login, first create a library for your photos in the seafile web ui.

 9. Click the account logo in the top-right corner and click the system admin.
 In the system admin UI, click the setting and you will see the **SERVICE_URL** and **FILE_SERVER_ROOT**.
 Change your machine IP Address in **SERVICE_URL** and **FILE_SERVER_ROOT**.
 After that, you will be able to use your ip address as seafile server.